CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/plant-maintenance-mobile.md

 ![Plant Maintenance Mobile - Assignments](./media/plant-maintenance-mobile/assignments.png)

 :::info Caution
-It is required that the employee is assigned to the SAP B1 user.
+It is required that the employee is assigned to the SAP Business One user.
 :::

 ## Attachments